EBI-Metagenomics/EMG-docs/docs/portal.rst

 .. image:: images/QC1.PNG
-Figure 1.
+**Figure 1**.
 A 'Quality control' tab can be found towards the top of each run page.

 Selecting this tab brings a page containing four graphical representations giving the number of reads remaining, and filtered, after each QC step as well as the length, GC content and nucleotide distributions of the reads having passed the QC referred as processed reads.
 These are available to download via the 'Download' tab found toward the top of any run page (see Figure 8 below).

 An histogram is used to represent the nucleotide distribution for the first 500 nucleotides of the processed reads; while metagenome, metatranscriptome and assembly chart should indicate an even distribution (Figure 2 below), amplicon graph should indicate a clearly uneven pattern.

 .. image:: images/QC_metag.PNG
-Figure 2.
+**Figure 2**.
 Typical even nucleotide distribution expected for metagenome, metatranscriptome and assembly.
 Note that the stretch of uneven distribution observed until position 20 are indicative that the sequencing adapters had not been completely removed in the submitted reads.

 .. image:: images/QC_ndamplicon.PNG

-Figure 3.
+**Figure 3**.
 Typical uneven nucleotide distribution expected for amplicon.

 -------------------------------------------------------------------------
 Finding functional information about runs on the EBI Metagenomics website